chauhan1212/spring-boot-security/README.md

 ﻿# spring-boot-security1

 ### 04 How to configure Spring Security Authentication
-### 05 How to configure Spring Security Authorization - Java Brains
+### 05 How to configure Spring Security Authorization

 ```
 http://localhost:8080/